 Cavities can occur in children, teenagers, and adults, so it’s important to maintain as much of your enamel as possible.

-As you eat and drink foods that contain sugars throughout the day, a sticky residue builds up on the teeth.
-Plaque is a sticky form of bacteria that are then attracted to the sugars on your teeth.
+As you consume sugary foods and beverages throughout the day, a sticky residue builds up on the teeth.
+Plaque, a sticky form of bacteria, is then attracted to the sugars on your teeth.
 As the

-bacteria grows on your teeth, they excrete an acid that can deteriorate the tooth’s enamel.
-Over time, the enamel begins to break down.
+bacteria grows on your teeth, they excrete an acid that can deteriorate the tooth’s enamel, which over time begins to break down.
 This breakdown is what creates a cavity.

 Cavities also form in older adults around fillings or dental work.
-This can be because the tooth has lost the amount of enamel that younger individuals have but may also be attributed to the lack of modern dental work.
+This can be because the tooth has lost a large amount of enamel that younger individuals have not, but may also be attributed to the lack of modern dental work.
 Older dental work typically doesn’t hold well around the edges and exposes the underlying tooth to damage and decay.

-When the enamel of the tooth has become too weak, small holes will start to develop in the actual tooth.
-If this is the case, your dentist must fix the problem or else it will become worse.
-It is likely that
+When the enamel of the tooth becomes too weak, small holes will start to develop in the actual tooth.
+If this is the case, your dentist will need to fix the problem, most likely with a filling, or else it will become worse.

-Fillings are placed when dentists remove all the damaged tooth and other material from the small hole.
-They must then fill the hole with a substance to block any future damage to that part of the tooth.
+Fillings are placed when dentists remove all the damaged tooth and other material from the small hole and then fill the hole with a substance to block any future damage to that part of the tooth.
 Fillings are made with resins or a combination of materials to protect the tooth.

 There are some simple tricks that people can use to avoid or lessen the amount and severity of cavities that they get over the course of their lives.

 Brush twice a day with a fluoride toothpaste – Brushing twice a day helps to remove the buildup of sugars and bacteria on your teeth.
 Toothpaste that contains fluoride helps to maintain the tooth’s natural enamel.